How to Apply Sun Rays in Photoshop & Other Apps

 Way 3.
 How to Make Sun Rays in PhotoWorks

 Wouldn't it be great if you could strip Photoshop and Lightroom of their difficulty, but leave the coolest features intact?
 Wishful thinking, you say?
 It's because you've never tried PhotoWorks.
-This smart but easy-to-use photo editor is filled with powerful features and tools that allow you to turn any dull or ruined shot into a masterpiece.
+This photography software for PC is filled with powerful features and tools that allow you to turn any dull or ruined shot into a masterpiece.
 And the best thing is that it only takes a click!

 Want to know how to draw sun rays with PhotoWorks?
 Here's a short guide for you: